bokeh/bokeh/sphinx/source/docs/tutorial.rst

     Create more sophisticated interactions including widgets or linked panning and selection.

-.. :ref:`tutorial_server`
+:ref:`tutorial_server`
-..
-Deploy the Bokeh Server to build and publish sophisticated data
+    Deploy the Bokeh Server to build and publish sophisticated data applications.

-..     applications.
+:ref:`tutorial_embed`
+    Embed static or server-based Bokeh plots and widgets into HTML documents in a variety of ways.

 :ref:`tutorial_info`
     See where to go next for more information and examples.